ShiraSt1/dev-support-mcp/README.md

 Nebius is a local **Model Context Protocol (MCP)** server written in Python, designed to help developers diagnose and understand programming errors.
 The server exposes multiple MCP tools, including Stack Overflow–based error analysis and a small weather API integration.

+All MCP tools were tested both with Claude and the MCP Inspector to ensure correct tool registration, argument validation, and consistent JSON-RPC responses.

 ## Project Overview